Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit. Matthew 28:19 (ESV)

-All instances of baptism in the New Testament occur following an individual’s decision to trust Christ alone for salvation (see Acts 2:41; 8:12; 10:47-48).
+All instances of baptism in the New Testament occur following an individual’s decision to trust Christ alone for salvation (Acts 2:41; 8:12; 10:47-48).

-At CBC , that means we wait to baptize until a child is old enough to believe and understand the true meaning of baptism.
-When a child makes a decision for Christ, we then joyously baptize them in the Christian faith after conferring with the parents.
+CBC waits to baptize until a child is old enough to believe and understand the true meaning of baptism.
+When a child receives salvation in Christ, we joyously baptize them in the Christian faith after conferring with the parents.

-To register for our next baptism or to discuss any questions you may have, simply contact the church office at 703.222.7737 or email@example.com.
+To register for our next baptism or to discuss any questions you may have, simply contact the church office at firstname.lastname@example.org.